silinternational/idp-in-a-box/terraform/031-email-service/README.md

  - `idp_name` - Short name of IdP for use in logs and email alerts
  - `internal_alb_dns_name` - DNS name for the IdP-in-a-Box's internal Application Load Balancer
  - `internal_alb_listener_arn` - ARN for the IdP-in-a-Box's internal ALB's listener
- - `logentries_set_id` - Logentries logset ID for creating new log in
  - `mailer_host` - SMTP hostname
  - `mailer_password` - SMTP password
  - `mailer_username` - SMTP username